Tony Raines: 2009

 In 2009, Raines returned to the Nationwide Series for a full-time schedule driving the No. 34 Long John Silver's Chevrolet for Front Row Motorsports, replacing Eric McClure who departed at the end of 2008.
-Raines had a fourth-place finish in the Aaron's 312 at Talladaga Superspeedway, marking Front Row Motorsports first top-five finish in any series, and has had numerous top-20 finishes throughout the year while remaining in the top 15 in drivers points.
+Raines had a fourth-place finish in the Aaron's 312 at Talladaga Superspeedway, marking Front Row Motorsports first top-five finish in any series, and has had numerous top-twenty finishes throughout the year while remaining in the top-fifteen in drivers points.
 At Dover in the spring, FRM perennial sponsor Continental Fire and Safety joined the No. 34 Chevy, and at Daytona in July Gander Mountain jumped on board the No. 34 Impala.
-Raines was able to muscle his way to a sixth-place finish in the rain at the road race at Montreal.
-The No. 34 team was able to put together a very competitive car at Lowes Motor Speedway and finished in the 10th position after starting in the back of the field and being in the top ten for much of the night.
-Raines and the No. 34 earned 12th place in drivers points for the season, and 20th place in owners points.
+Raines was able to muscle his way to a 6th-place finish in the rain at the road race at Montreal.
+The No. 34 team was able to put together a very competitive car at Lowes Motor Speedway and finished in the tenth position after starting in the back of the field and being in the top-ten for much of the night.
+Raines and the No. 34 earned twelfth place in drivers points for the season, and 20th-place in owners points.

 In addition to his return to a full-time schedule in the Nationwide Series for Front Row Motorsports, he attempted to qualify Front Row's No. 37 Dodge Charger in the 2009 Daytona 500, however was unsuccessful.
 Raines qualified for the Sprint Cup race in Phoenix in Barry Haefele's No. 73 car.
 The No. 37 and Raines qualified for their first race at Richmond, however was a late entry and gained no points for the attempt.
 Raines was announced as the replacement for John Andretti in the No. 34 entry for three weeks while Andretti temporarily left the team to compete in the Indy 500.
 In his first race for the team, Raines was able to get FRM's best ever finish to that point without EGR's assistance, a 25th at Darlington.
-Returning to the No. 37, Raines managed to make numerous other races for the team, gaining sponsorship from Gander Mountain during the 2009 Coke Zero 400, finishing 30th.
+Returning to the No. 37, Raines managed to make numerous other races for the team, gaining sponsorship from Gander Mountain during the 2009 Coke Zero 400, finishing thirtieth.
 The No. 37 was run primarily as a "start and park" car in 2009, attempting to aid the No. 34 in remaining in the top-35 in points, and raising money for the underfunded organization.